stridecolossus/JOVE/doc/blog/part 3 - cube demo/perspective.md

 Notes:
 - The Y (or up) direction is inverted for Vulkan.
-- Matrix multiplication is non-commutative, i.e. the order of operations is important.
+- The Z axis points _out_ from the screen towards the viewer.
-- Later on we will wrap this code into a camera class.
+- Later on we will wrap the view transform into a camera class.

-We also introduce the _vector_ domain class at this point:
+We introduce the _vector_ domain class at this point:

 ```java
 public final class Vector extends Tuple {